 - Access a portion of super via a transition to retirement income stream – This will allow you to withdraw periodic payments from your super savings (no lump sums) and you can do so while remaining in the workforce.
-This can make up for a reduction in wages if you’re reducing your work hours, however different withdrawal limits apply and TTRs are set to lose their tax exemption from 1 July 2017.
+This can make up for a reduction in wages if you’re reducing your work hours, however different withdrawal limits apply and note TTRs lost their tax exemption on 1 July 2017.
 For more information, read – How do transition to retirement income streams work?

 - Take some or all of your super as a lump sum – This may be tempting, but it won’t be the best option for everyone and there may be tax implications to consider.
 You should think about how you plan to spend or invest this money, and what you’ll live on if you have minimal or no super left.
 To find out more, read – Should I take my super as a lump sum?

 - Purchase an annuity with super and/or ordinary savings - Annuities generally pay a guaranteed series of payments over an agreed period of time.
 You will however be sacrificing some flexibility as you cannot easily make lump sum withdrawals and life expectancy is also a major consideration.
 For more details, read – What’s an annuity?